Trans-Coordinate Physics: Internal coordinates

 With internal coordinates we can integrate across one of the perpendiculars to find the \emph{width} of the wave packet.
 It should also be possible to integrate the square modulus over a perpendicular to find the \emph{total normalization}.
 That total will be equal to 1.0 if $df$ is equal to the fraction of the particle sandwiched between two differentially close partition lines as claimed.
-We can also use internal coordinates to give expression to the internal variables of a particle, such as its total internal energy and net momentum.
+We can also use internal coordinates to define the internal variables of a particle, including energy and momentum eigenstates.
+Quantities such as width and total normalization are our creation and have no fundamental status.

-\section{Three and Four Dimensions}
+\section{Three and four dimensions}

-Imagine that a particle's wave packet occupies the two-dimensional area shown on the space-like surface in Fig.\ 5.
-The surface is divided into a patchwork of squares, each of which is made to contain a given fraction of the particle, like 1/100th of the particle.
+Imagine that a particle's wave packet occupies the two-dimensional area shown on the space-like surface in Fig.\ 3.
+The surface is divided into a patchwork of squares, each of which is made to contain a given fraction of the particle like $1/100^{th}$ of the particle.
 Each of these squares has four distinguishable crossing points or corners.
-A similar two-dimensional scaffold is constructed on all of the space-like surfaces through which the particle passes in time, thereby creating a continuous 2 + 1 scaffold.
-Each of the enclosed areas generated in this way is required to contain $1/100$ of the particle, and its corners will constitute the partition lines of the particle.
+A similar two-dimensional patchwork is constructed on all of the space-like surfaces through which the particle passes in time, thereby creating a continuous 2 + 1 scaffold.
+Each of the enclosed areas generated in this way is required to contain 1/100 of the particle, and its corners are penetrated by the partition lines of the particle.
 As in the 1 + 1 case, these lines may be thought of as streamlines of the square modular flow of the particle through time.
 In the limit as this fraction goes to zero, partition lines pass through each event on the space-like surface in the figure and they do not cross one another.

-It is possible to find the direction of the partition line through an event \textbf{a} without having to erect a system-wide scaffolding like that of Fig.\ 5.
-Any small neighborhood of \textbf{a} has a probability that the particle will be found within it; and that probability will be `minimal' when the partition line going through \textbf{a} coincides with the preferred direction of time for that neighborhood.